Explore cutting-edge tools for accessibility in 2025: AI, mobile, & more Register today

 Success Criterion 3.3.9 Redundant Entry (Level A)

 For steps in a process, such as registering or completing a form, information that the user has already entered must be made available to them.
-This helps users by not making them enter information more than once unless it’s absolutely necessary.
+This helps users by not making them enter information more than once unless it’s necessary.

 What you need to know